NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_bam.md

 [![Paired Mode](images/paired_mode.png)](images/paired_mode.png "Click to see the full image.")

 ## Show/Hide Read Names
-Read names are available only when the [variant](https://docs.google.com/document/d/1LeadJcW9LBbUidsXo_j2m-O3ytNRUrj0zoHBNh3aGx4/edit#heading=h.8xbzrcxbtx60) field is specified.
+Read names are available only when the variant field is specified.
 There is a checkbox that displays read names on the left side of the main BAM track as shown below.
-The read names are only displayed when the main BAM track has [base-pair level resolution](#Base-pair resolution level) and is in nucleotide view ([vertical zoom](#Vertical zoom: examining subset of reads) in case of high-depth sequencing data).
+The read names are only displayed when the main BAM track has base-pair level resolution and is in nucleotide view (see section on vertical zoom in case of high-depth sequencing data).

 [![BAM Track](images/BAM_track.png)](images/BAM_track.png "Click to see the full image.")